gva-jjoyce/gva_data/docs/gva.data.readers.md

 ## How Do I Use It?

 Instantiate a _Reader_, the default functionality is to read Google Cloud Storage buckets, reading the local filesystem requires the _reader_ parameter to be set to _file_reader_.
-The default behaviour is for the reader to find all of the files/blobs that start with the _from_path_ and have the extention provided (default _.jsonl_), to read each file line-by-line, convert the line to a python dict by parsing as a JSON string and yielding the result.
+The default behavior is for the reader to find all of the files/blobs that start with the _from_path_ and have the extension provided (default _.jsonl_), to read each file line-by-line, convert the line to a python dict by parsing as a JSON string and yielding the result.

-The _Reader_ can be configured to just return the text and to look for a different file extention and to limit searches based on a date range (requires folders to have date parts in their names).
+The _Reader_ can be configured to just return the text and to look for a different file extension and to limit searches based on a date range (requires folders to have date parts in their names).
 The default will only look for today.

 The _Reader_ can filter records and limit the columns returned - the storage format is unindexed and row-based so this